This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What are the risks of type 2 diabetes?

-Uncontrolled diabetes can damage your nerves, veins, and arteries.
-High blood sugar levels may damage other body tissue and organs over time.
+Diabetes that is not controlled can damage your nerves, veins, and arteries.
+Your risk for dementia increases faster the longer your diabetes is not controlled.
+High blood sugar levels may damage other body tissues and organs over time.
 Damage to arteries may increase your risk for heart attack and stroke.
 Nerve damage may also lead to other heart, stomach, and nerve problems.
 Diabetes can become life-threatening if it is not controlled.
-You may need weight loss surgery to help improve or slow the effects of complications.

 - You have any of the following signs of a stroke: